-Since justice system records were recently obtained (July 2021), we are advancing in a preliminary codebook of the data and we explore their structure in terms of conditional variables, determine the granularity (e.g., analyse contacts by cause or by relationships as a unit of study), check discordant dates (See Annex 4 for preliminary products).
+Since justice system records were recently obtained (December 2021), we are advancing in a preliminary codebook of the data and we explore their structure in terms of conditional variables, determine the granularity (e.g., analyse contacts by cause or by relationships as a unit of study), check discordant dates (See Annex 4 for preliminary products).

-As part of the FONDECYT No. 1191282 leaded by Dr. Castillo, we interviewed several SENDA professionals that allowed us to acknowledge the data structure, and determine casuistic criteria based on the experience of everyday practice (eg., cutpoints of reference and hierarchy of variables).
+As part of the FONDECYT No. 1191282 leaded by Dr. Castillo, we interviewed several SENDA professionals that allowed us to understand the data structure, and determine casuistic criteria based on the experience of everyday practice (e.g., cutpoints of reference and hierarchy of variables).
 Also, we cross-validated some of the time-invariant information of patients with records of the Treatment Outcomes Profile databases.

 We are collecting and systematizing bibliographical material related to the research objectives through electronic databases.
 Yet, we need to standardize variables, label fields, and correct data integrity issues (e.g., typographical errors, automation bias, or variations in name spelling or form) to advance to the analyses and test our hypothesis.